 8. Multiple Payment Gateways Support

-Making it simple for customers to pay for your goods and services entails providing multiple options.
+It is simple for customers to pay for your goods and services and provides numerous options.
 This means your store has to be connected with a reliable, secure eCommerce payment gateway — a dedicated processor that safely moves funds from customers’ bank accounts into your own.

-This sounds like a no-brainer, but the reality is, not all eCommerce platforms are compatible with every payment gateway.
-The most significant factor is geography — being able to localize the payment process is key.
+This sounds like a no-brainer, but the reality is that not all eCommerce platforms are compatible with every payment gateway.
+The most significant factor is geography — localizing the payment process is key.

 While eWallets are seeing significant worldwide growth, they’re still not a dominant force in the payments realm.
 So make sure whatever platform you choose provides you with a wide enough variety of payment options to satisfy your primary customer base.
-Our research shows the following:
+Our research on b2b marketplace trends shows the following:

-Know your customer is product marketing 101 nowadays.
+Knowing your customer is product marketing 101.
 And personalization is the name of the game, as our research shows:

 Thanks to machine learning and AI, you can offer your online buyers a personalized experience that elevates your site over all others.
-The most popular eCommerce platforms come equipped with a recommendation engine that dynamically shows shoppers items to purchase based on criteria that includes:
+The best eCommerce platforms come equipped with a recommendation engine that dynamically shows shoppers items to purchase based on criteria that include: